 This is the big one.
 The Xbox Series X costs £449 / $499 for that extra power and punch.
 The Xbox Series S is £249 / $299.

 You can also purchase either console on the Xbox All Access monthly payment plan.
 It includes the console and Xbox Game Pass Ultimate for a low monthly fee.
 Check out all the details here.

 It makes complete sense for Microsoft to launch two consoles, at two price points, much like it has done in the past.
 However, having reviewed both - the Series X here, the Series S here - our feeling is the X is the real next-gen powerhouse, with the most storage, that will fire on all cylinders when it gets the chance.
-The Series S, meanwhile, will find its place but its resolution drop and half the storage space could be a deal breaker.
+The Series S, meanwhile, has its place and is an excellent machine for the money, but its resolution drop and half the storage space could be a deal breaker.

-It must also be said that, with two models of the PlayStation 5 also here it's an exciting, jam-packed end to the oddest year in recent history.
+It must also be said that, with two models of the PlayStation 5 also available, this generation is one of the most exciting we've had in decades.